MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-06-Implement-data-privacy.md

 This lab will take approximately **30** minutes to complete.

+## Before you start

+You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Provision an Azure Databricks workspace

 > **Tip**: If you already have an Azure Databricks workspace, you can skip this procedure and use your existing workspace.